Softonix/frontend-guidelines/README.md

     │   ├── index.ts                   # Exports all modules
     │
     ├── types
-    │   ├── general.types.ts           # Some general types used everywhere in the project
+    │   ├── general.d.ts           # Some general types used everywhere in the project
     │   ├── index.ts                   # Exports all types
     │
     ├── views